nikenhpsr/data-related-projects/README.md

 <tr>
 <td align="center" width="9999">

-# Niken's Project Documentation
+# Niken's Project Documentations

 </td>
 </tr>
 </table>
----

-- 👋 Hi, I’m @nikenhpsr
-- 👀 I’m interested in Actuarial Science, Statistics, Data Science, Data Analyst, and Big Data
-- 🌱 I’m currently learning SQL and JSON
-- 💞️ I’m looking to collaborate with anyone who has the same interest as me
-- 📫 You can reach me through my email : hpsri.niken@gmail.com or LinkedIn account: https://www.linkedin.com/in/nikenhapsari/
+## Who am I?

+Hello, I'm Niken Hapsari Agustiningrum.
+I have utmost interest in actuarial science, statistics, data science fields.
+Here I show you some of my works.
+My projects are mostly made with the help of R, Python, and SQL.
+The analyzes that I use are all based on statistics, mathematics, and probability.
+If you have any questions or wanting to collaborate with me you can reach me through e-mail at [hpsri.niken@gmail.com](mailto:hpsri.niken@gmail.com) or [LinkedIn account](https://www.linkedin.com/in/nikenhapsari/).
+I'll be glad to works with other collaborators.

 <!---
 nikenhpsr/nikenhpsr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.